 The magical pools in the Aquatic Plants Gallery simulate the flow of a river winding through the tropics.
-The gallery features carnivorous pitcher plants, warm-growing orchids, and brightly painted Heliconia and Hibiscus.
-Giant taro leaves line the pond and the flowers of hundreds of bromeliads emerge from their water-filled buckets.
-A sculpture of a Victoria amazonica water lily hangs suspended in the air.
-The Victoria amazonica, lotus plants, and colorful water lilies grow in the ponds during the summers when water conditions are just right.
+The gallery features a diversity of aquatic plants and colorful water lilies including the Giant Water Lily with its majestic, spiny leaves visible during all but the coldest months of the year.
+Carnivorous pitcher plants, warm-growing orchids, and brightly painted Heliconia and Hibiscus are scattered throughout the gallery.
+Giant taro leaves line the pond and the flowers of bromeliads emerge from their water-filled buckets amidst a diversity of epiphytes, creating an eye-catching display of colors and textures.

 WHAT’S IN BLOOM

 Learn about the Conservatory’s five distinct galleries and see which plants are currently in bloom.

 The Hymenocallis littoralis, commonly known as the Beach Spider lily, is native to Mexico and Northern Brazil.
 As it states in its name, the Beach Spider lily is commonly found near sea shores or running bodies of water.
 The Beach Spider Lily has a light fragrance that emits from its beautiful white firework like flower.
 Common pollinators for this plant are typically Hawk moths.
 The plant’s bulbous root has been used throughout history as a Antifungal and Antibacterial.